rahulgaikwad2010/Fraud-Credit-Card-Transaction-Classification/README.md

 ### Project Goal

 The following steps are followed:
-- Describe the structure of the date (statistical summary: number of records, counting max, min, null,...)
+- Describe the structure of the date `(statistical summary: number of records, counting max, min, null,...)`
-- Plotting histogram of "transactionAmount" column.
+- Plotting histogram of `transactionAmount` column.
-- We have duplicated transactions in the data set—two types: reversed transaction and multi-swipe.
+- We have duplicated transactions in the dataset - two types: `reversed transaction and multi-swipe`.
 You need to answer these questions:
   - Identify those types of duplicates
   - Estimate of the total number of transactions and total dollar amount

-do you estimate for the reversed transactions and multi-swipe transactions?
+How do you estimate for the reversed transactions and multi-swipe transactions?
-**Note that: the first transaction to be "normal" and exclude it from the number of transaction and dollar amount count**
+- The first transaction to be `normal` and exclude it from the number of transaction and dollar amount count

-4- Modeling: Provide modeling algorithms and say why you use those methods?
+- Modeling - Provide modeling algorithms and say why you use those methods?
 Why used those features?
-4-1 There is a type of transactions in the dataset has a field called "isFraud".
+  - There is a type of transactions in the dataset has a field called `isFraud`.
 Build a predictive model to determine whether a given transaction will be fraudulent or not.
-4-2 Use an estimate of performance using an appropriate sample
+  - Use an estimate of performance using an appropriate sample

 <br/>